There was a flood at the Iguazu Falls and we lost the devils throat bridge on October 30th, 2023. It may be open only on June 2024.

 In case one decides to visit both sides of the falls on private transportation in a day.
 There is also time for the boat ride under the waterfalls but one needs to skip one of the trails in Argentina.
 Please, bring shampoo.

 We are reminded that there are borders to cross and a Passport is mandatory.
-During high season one can face lines at Iguassu borders.
+During high season and holidays one can face lines at Iguassu borders.

 The same waters that are passing through Iguassu Falls, making the borders between Argentina, Brazil and Paraguay 23 km downstream.
 The Iguassu river ends into the Parana River that is the second-largest river in South America, just behind the Amazon River.